 The Intent-Oriented Approach

 The intent-oriented approach is all about the goal.
 It looks at why people do eco-friendly acts.
 Think of planting a tree.
-Are you doing it because you want to help the earth?
+Are you doing it because you want to help the Earth?
 Or maybe just for a school project?
 The intent counts here!
-This approach measures how much you truly care for our planet.
+This approach measures how much you genuinely care for our planet.

 Big companies use this, too.
-They see if their green actions match their true intentions or not.
-Understanding intent can show real commitment to our Earth’s health.
+They see if their green actions match their true intentions.
+Understanding intent can show a real commitment to our Earth’s health.

 Challenges Facing Environmentalism